hbk91/DigitalProductManagement_Prof_AlexCowan_UVADarden/Course1/Course1_Notes.md

 <hr style="border:.05px solid black">

-## Week1: Achieving Focus & Winning:
+## A. Week1: Achieving Focus & Winning:

 #### 1. Three objectives of a Product Manager:
    1. Identify Product-market fit Hypothesis that are relevant to the user and testable